SSanchez7/Most-used-Languages-Frameworks/README.md

 Final presentation in files `PresentacionFinal.pdf` and `PresentacionFinal.pptx`.

-in the folder `tagByRace` are the videos of the bar races.
+In the folder `tagByRace` are the videos of the bar races.